SharePoint/sp-dev-docs/docs/features/create-hub-site-with-powershell.md

 New-PnPSite -Type TeamSite -title "Contoso marketing division" -alias "marketing" -Description "Main site for collaboration for marketing teams at Contoso"
 ```

-The cmdlet will return the name of the new site:
+The cmdlet will return the URL of the new site:

 ```
 https://contoso.sharepoint.com/sites/marketing